Leo Mol

-Leonid Molodozhanyn (January 15, 1915 - July 4, 2009), known as Leo Mol, was a Ukrainian Canadian stained glass artist, painter and sculptor.
+Leonid Molodozhanyn (January 15, 1915 - July 4, 2009), known as Leo Mol, was a Russian-born- Ukrainian Canadian stained glass artist, painter and sculptor.

-History
+Early life

+There are two distinct versions of Leo Mol's biography.
+One of them states that he was the only child and studied sculpture in Vienna from the age of 15.
+Another version states that he studied at the Leningrad Academy of Arts under Matvey Manizer.
+The first version, likely fabricated by Leo Mol himself in order to protect his family members back in the USSR, was disproven when Mol met his sister Nina in Siberia on the brink of the collapse of the Soviet Union.

+Born Leonid Molodozhanyn in Polonne, Russian Empire (now Ukraine).
+Polonne was rich in good clay and its inhabitants were a community of potters.
+Mol's father, Hryhorii, came from a long line of potters.

+Education

-Born Leonid Molodozhanyn in Polonne, Russian Empire (now Ukraine), Mol learned the art of ceramics in his father's pottery workshop.
+Leonid Molodozhanyn received a grade five education in Nalchik.
+The Soviet approach to education and training around 1925, when Leonid was ten, demanded that youth from the grade five or six level cease school and move into a trade.
+Mol learned the art of ceramics in his father's pottery workshop.
 Mol studied sculpture at the Leningrad Academy of Arts from 1936 to 1940.

+Career

+In Leningrad, Molodozhanyn's first commission, in 1939, was a sculpture of composer Alexander Borodin, which still stands in the St. Petersburg Conservatory.

 Following the German invasion of the Soviet Union he was deported to Germany where he was influenced by Arno Breker.
 In 1945, he moved to The Hague, and in December, 1948, he and his wife, Margareth (whom he married in 1943), emigrated to Winnipeg, Manitoba.
 In 1949, he held his first ceramics exhibition in Winnipeg.

+Leo Mol Sculpture Garden

 More than three hundred of Mol's works are displayed in the 1.2 hectare Leo Mol Sculpture Garden in Winnipeg's Assiniboine Park which comprises a gallery, a renovated studio, and an outdoor display.
 The garden was unveiled on June 18, 1992 and has been expanded twice since.
 It is supported by private donations, and Mol personally donated 200 bronze sculptures to the city of Winnipeg.
 The sculptures are of religious leaders, prominent people, the human form, and wildlife.

+Death

 Mol died July 4, 2009, at St. Boniface Hospital in Winnipeg, Manitoba.
 He was 94.